hucancode/hucancode/src/posts/rules-for-a-knight.md

 ---
 title: Rules for a Knight
 excerpt: Rules for a Knight is a novel written by Ethan Hawke.
-The story is offers life lessons from Sir Thomas Lemuel Hawke, to his children
+The story offers life lessons from Sir Thomas Lemuel Hawke, to his children
 cover: /blog/post/rules-for-a-knight/eerie-dark-castle-illustration.jpg
 date: 2023-02-17
 categories: